Your new website is done. It’s ready for visitors to come pouring in. Google knows about your website, it has started indexing some pages, now what?

 Everyone loves free stuff.
 They’ll also share the crap out of free stuff on social media.

-If you can tie these both together then you could get a massive amount of hype on social media for an event page on your website.
-While these are almost always nofollow links (not as powerful as dofollow) they are still from a local audience and will help you.
+If you can tie these both together, you could get massive hype on social media for an event page on your website.
+While these are almost always nofollow links (not as powerful as dofollow), they are still from a local audience and will help you.

-Heck, your community event could get picked up by local news which could give you massive local link power.
-So, it can lead back to the first option which is one of the most powerful links you can get.
-It’s a great way to connect with the local community and build some local notoriety too.
+Heck, your community event could get picked up by local news, which could give you massive local link power.
+So, it can lead back to the first option, one of the most powerful links you can get.
+It’s a great way to connect with the community and build local notoriety.

 6) Local Chamber of Commerce

-This is one of the easiest links you could get aside from a local business directory.
-It’s usually only one link, but it’s for a local chamber of commerce in your city which is great for you.
-Local links for your business website will lead to higher ranking in local searches.
+This is one of the easiest links to get aside from a local business directory.
+It’s usually only one link, but it’s for a local chamber of commerce in your city, which is excellent for you.
+Local links for your business website will lead to a higher ranking in local searches.

-Make sure you’re a member, and you’ll get a listing in the business directory which is often a dofollow link.
-That can be powerful especially if your competitors don’t have one.
-Even if they do have one, that’s a great case for you to also become a member!
+Ensure you’re a member, and you’ll get a listing in the business directory, which is often a dofollow link.
+That can be powerful, especially if your competitors don’t have one.
+Even if they do have one, that’s an excellent case for you to become a member!

-If your competitors have a link in the local chamber, and you don’t, they have the upper hand and will most definitely rank higher in local searches than you.
+If your competitors have a link in the local chamber and you don’t, they have the upper hand and will rank higher in local searches than you.

 7) General Business Directories (General Citation Sites)

-This one is the most common yet overlooked method of building a great local link foundation for your website because it can be tedious.
-Your business should be listed on absolutely ever local business directory that makes sense for your business.
+This is the most common yet overlooked method of building a great local link foundation for your website because it can be tedious.
+Your business should be listed in every local business directory that makes sense for your business.

-This will help give you the basic links you need.
-Added up together then can have a big impact.
-If your competitor has local directory links built up and you don’t then again you’ll be behind in search engine ranking.
+This will help give you the essential links you need.
+When added up, it can have a significant impact.
+If your competitor has local directory links built up and you don’t, you’ll be behind in search engine ranking.

 8) Local Business Directories (Local Area Citation Sites)

-There are many local business directories out there for the state and even local cities your business is located in.
-These can be an important method of establishing your business locally and getting a somewhat valuable backlink to your business.
-It’s not going to boost you to the top, but every link moves the needle.
+There are many local business directories for the state and even local cities where your business is located.
+These can be an essential method of establishing your business locally and getting a somewhat valuable backlink to your business.
+It won’t boost you to the top, but every link moves the needle.

 Check out this BrightLocal blog post that lays out ALL the top citation sites in every US state.
 Just click on your state, and it’ll jump down to a list of the top citation sites for your state and whether it’s free to list your business, paid, or if they have free and paid options.